kryptt/play2-native-packager-plugin/README.md

 you can fill out your project as:

-    val main = PlayProject(appName, appVersion, appDependencies, mainLang = SCALA).settings(natPackageSettings ++ Seq(
+    val main = PlayProject(appName, appVersion, appDependencies, mainLang = SCALA).settings(natPackSettings ++ Seq(
       maintainer := "John Doe <jdoe@example.com>",
       packageSummary := "My custom package summary",
       packageDescription := "My longer package description"
+      userName := "www-data",
+      groupName := "www-data"
     ):_*)

 To fill out the appropriate packaging metadata.

 Debian Support
 --------------

+The play command:

+    play deb

+Genrates a debian package.
 The final *.deb* package will depend on the *daemon* and *java2-runtime* packages, creating a user account and a *SystemV* service for your play! application.

 e.g.
     sudo /etc/init.d/myapp start